Do it yourself digital photos, a big mistake

 - Unable to use studio lighting as these cameras are not compatible with this equipment.
 In fact most of these cameras offer only the small on-camera flash posing more limitations and poor results.

+The solution to obtaining quality photographs is just a simple phone call to a knowledgeable professional photographer.
+When you hire a skilled pro, you’re not just getting a person who uses an expensive camera and lighting equipment.
+A professional often has the ability and artistic eye to properly frame and light your subject matter in the best possible manner.
+Through years of hands-on experience they know how to use and blend f-stops, shutter speeds and ISO’s to their lighting, exposure, colors and depth of field creating a superior image.
 Remember, the images you chose to show and market your company’s products or services is a reflection on the company itself.
 Poor quality photographs are not going to yield the same marketing results one would get from professional images.
 Make your business stand out in your field, and leave your completion far behind.

 Lighting can make or break your results